Martin-Zeithaml/medium/KeySequences.md

   * `PF13` to `PF24`
 * Location of `_keySequences.json` file
   * There is a [hierarchy of directories](https://docs.zowe.org/stable/user-guide/mvd-configuration/#configuration-directories)
-  * For example for the user: `{zowe.workspaceDirectory}/app-server/users/{userID}/ZLUX/pluginStorage/org.zowe.terminal.tn3270/sessions`
+  * Example for the user: `{zowe.workspaceDirectory}/app-server/users/{userID}/ZLUX/pluginStorage/org.zowe.terminal.tn3270/sessions`
 * How to define keys
   * Corresponds to JavaScript [Event.key](https://www.toptal.com/developers/keycode)

 ## Example
-This example as `_keySequences.json`:
+The following example is for `_keySequences.json`:
 ```
 {
    "keySequences" :[